myStphane/GameAndWatchScripts/README.md

 - Discord: https://discord.com/channels/781528730304249886/784362150793707530

 Usage:
-- Install the *retro-go.sh* (& the optional UbuntuInstall.txt file) in root menu of your retro-go folder
+- Copy the *retro-go.sh* (& the optional UbuntuInstall.txt file) in root menu of your retro-go folder
 - Make it executable (`chmod +x retro-go.sh`)
 - Tune before start script the export variables in script